About

 What is a self-care ritual you practice?

-I regularly practice yoga as a way to ground my body in the present moment and have recently discovered the healing energy of pranayama.
+I regularly practice yin yoga as a way to ground my body in the present moment and have recently discovered the healing energy of pranayama.